 Try these approaches to get a feel for how the Use Cases and filters in the Competitor Keyword Matrix work.
 Make sure you document any insights by saving the keywords to your Workspace, taking notes or downloading the keywords and marking the ones with opportunity.
 The insights you get by looking at the organic and paid presence across the competitors for your industry keywords will definitely give you a leg up!

 What types of keyword opportunities are you typically looking for?
 Let us know in the comments.

 Ready to give your keyword strategy a boost?

-Get access to all the SEO and competitive intelligence tools you need to get valuable insights about your competitors’ strategies and discover new opportunities to grow your traffic.
+Get access to Alexa’s Marketing Stack for all the SEO and competitive analysis tools you need to get valuable insights about your competitors’ strategies and discover new opportunities to grow your traffic.
 Sign up for Alexa’s Advanced plan to find high-intent buyer keywords, identify gaps in your keyword strategy, and reveal top industry trends.
 Your first 7 days are completely free.